How to Reference a Table in APA Format

 According to the American Psychological Association, tables supplement information provided in text and provide clarity to the reader.
 However, tables must be properly referenced and cited in-text so the reader is directed to the appropriate information.
 In text, refer to tables by number.

-For example: "As shown in Table 3, the mean score of the control group increased".
+"As shown in Table 3, the mean score of the control group increased".

 According to the American Psychological Association, it is best not to include page numbers when citing in-text tables.
 Page numbers often change when pages are typeset.
 By referring to tables by individual number, you provide clarity to the reader, reduce confusion and maintain consistency.